emilyvertosick/Statistics-Course/docs/01-week1.md

 The `mutate` function is used to create new variables, or replace variable values.

-The code below means "create a new variable called 'a' and set it equal to 1 in all observations."
+The code below means: create a new variable called "a" and set it equal to 1 in all observations.
 The "<-" indicator means to then save out this new dataset including the "a" variable as "lesson1a", replacing the old "lesson1a" dataset that does not include "a".

 ```r